ysyk2021/the-ai-writing-coach-using-machine-learning-for-personalized-writing-feedback-and-improvement/src/chapter-3.md

-Chapter: Preparing for AI Writing Coaching
+Preparing for AI Writing Coaching
 ==========================================

 In this chapter, we will explore the steps writers can take to prepare for AI writing coaching.